ronnyta32/DataScience/README.md

-This is Ronny's first read m
+This is my first README--